cnerg/mbmore/README.rst

 * EveryRandomXTimestep - Returns true with an approximate frequency defined by X, with individual instances randomly determined.
 * RNG_NormalDist - Returns a randomnly generated number from a normal distribution defined by a mean and a sigma (full-width-half-max)
 * RNG_Integer - Returns a randomnly choses discrete number between the defined min and max.
+* XLikely - Returns true with an average likelihood defined by X [0-1], with individual instances randomly determined.